0xSpaceShard/starknet-devnet/website/docs/server-config.md

 By default, logging of request and response data is turned off.
 To see the request and/or response body, additional levels can be specified via the `RUST_LOG` environment variable: `REQUEST` for request body, `RESPONSE` for response body.

-NOTE!
+:::note

 Logging request and response requires at least logging level `INFO`.

 For example, the following two commands will log request and response data with log level `INFO`.